Beach-Walk/ImgScrape/README.md

 - Dependencies in requirements.txt

 ## To Run (assuming you have py3)
+1. Download ZIP or clone repository

-1. Install dependencies
+2. Install dependencies
     - pip install -r requirements.txt
-2. Download chrome driver
+3. Download chrome driver
     - https://chromedriver.chromium.org/
      - Be sure your downloaded driver is the same version as the regular chrome browser you have installed. you can check chrome version by going to help>about chrome